Identifying the Distribution of Welfare from Discrete Choice: Distribution of welfare levels, welfare differences, and social welfare

 \section{Distribution of welfare levels, welfare differences, and social welfare}

 As discussed before, the presence of unobserved preference heterogeneity entails that NOS welfare measures are random variables from the point of view of the econometrician.
 This randomness can be interpreted in two distinct ways.
-In the first interpretation, as the econometrician does not observe an individual's preference type, they can only derive the distribution of welfare for this particular individual and not its exact realisation.
+In the first interpretation, as the econometrician does not observe an individual's preference type, they can only derive the distribution of welfare for this particular individual and not its exact realization.
 That is, the distribution reflects uncertainty for the econometrician.
 In the second interpretation, an observed individual in the sample represents the class of individuals in the population that share the same observable characteristics.
 In this case, the distribution reflects inequality in welfare among the members of this class.
 Our theoretical results are valid for both interpretations.

-For notational convenience, we will present all our expressions in terms of the complementary cumulative distribution function (CCDF) instead of the more common cumulative distribution function (i.e. $1-F(x)$ for a CDF $F$).
-The proofs are collected in the Online Appendix.
+For notational convenience, we will present all our expressions in terms of the complementary cumulative distribution function (CCDF) instead of the more common cumulative distribution function (i.e., $1-F(x)$ for a CDF $F$).\footnote{The CCDF is also known as the survival or reliability function.} The proofs are collected in the Appendix.